Structural Stability Properties of Antithetic Integral (Rein) Control with Output Inhibition: Unimolecular mass-action networks

-where $x_1,x_2,x_3$ are the mRNA, protein, and matured protein concentrations, respectively, and where the parameters are all positive.
-In particular, the autocatalytic parameter is supposed to exceed the degradation rate of the matured protein; i.e. $\sigma-\gamma_3>0$.
-We have that $S^TAS$ is Metzler and Hurwitz stable and that $\sigma-\gamma_3>0$.
+then the closed-loop network \eqref{eq:RN:maturation2}, \eqref{eq:AIC:niAIC} is locally exponentially stable for all $\mu,\theta,k_p>0,\eta>0$. \end{theorem} \begin{proof} In particular, the autocatalytic parameter is supposed to exceed the degradation rate of the matured protein; i.e. $\nu -\gamma_3>0$.
+We have that $A_{11}$ is Metzler and Hurwitz stable and that $\nu -\gamma_3>0$.
 Therefore, the matrix is Metzler and output unstable.
 Computing $g_0$ yields

-Therefore, from Theorem \ref{th:main:unstable}, the equilibrium point of the closed-loop system is structurally stable provided that $r>0$. \end{example}}
+Therefore, from Theorem \ref{th:main:unstable}, the equilibrium point of the closed-loop system is structurally stable provided that $r>0$. \end{proof} This result is illustrated by simulation in Figure \ref{fig:persistent:1} and Figure \ref{fig:persistent:2} where we can observe the predictions of the above theorem. \end{example} }